Published on 24-Jan-2012

 Enter MediaMath, a New York City startup with an idea to help ad buyers capitalize on the rapidly evolving marketplace by providing services and tools for ad agencies — the most active “demand side” players — to identify, bid on and buy just those impressions most likely to yield the results they sought for their clients.
 Implementing the idea in 2007, MediaMath created a hot market segment now known as demand side platforms, or DSP.

-Early in the start-up’s life, MediaMath used and outgrew MySQL.
-They tried Oracle Standard Edition with about five terabytes of data and found it wanting.
+During MediaMath’s startup phase, the company used and outgrew MySQL.
+They tried Oracle Standard Edition with about five terabytes of data but determined it lacked scalability.
 According to Chief Technology Officer Roland Cozzolino, it was difficult to ingest and store data from 50 million daily transactions, let alone handle their growth to 350 million transactions per day.
-It took “tons of partitions to summarize and break data into vertical buckets by advertiser for analysis,” said Cozzolino, and the Oracle platform limited any critical ad hoc analysis capabilities that were required to understand data value and to “gain a horizontal view of the business.”
+It took “tons of partitions to summarize and break data into vertical buckets by advertiser for analysis,” said Cozzolino, and the Oracle platform limited any critical ad-hoc analysis capabilities that were required to understand data value and to “gain a horizontal view of the business.”

 Getting to speed-of-thought analysis